noonekowns/codeauthor/README.md

 source files from 5 Apache projects, and our dataset contains 14,657 commits over twenty years.

-Our dataset and models are stored in the dataset file and models file.
+Our dataset is stored in the dataset file.